Robinson Crusoe economy: Money as the origin of interest

 Silvio Gesell concluded from this thought experiment that in order to create a monetary system that is completely free from interest, it is necessary for society to use demurrage currency, a form of money that cannot function as a long-term store of value.

 Gesell's theory of interest also later influenced John Maynard Keynes's theory of liquidity preference.
-Keynes praised Gesell's Robinson Crusoe parable in the The General Theory of Employment, Interest and Money.
+Keynes praised Gesell's Robinson Crusoe parable in The General Theory of Employment, Interest and Money.